 Background and purpose

-A general practical description of (guideline for) the procedural approach is made based on the description in the Danish consensus-project, but with an aim of improving practical usability and readability.
-Three examples are provided, one being the example of an office chair from the Danish consensus-project, and at least one within the food industry.
+A general practical description of (guideline for) the procedural approach was made based on the description in the Danish consensus-project, but with an aim of improving practical usability and readability.
+Three examples were provided, one being the example of an office chair from the Danish consensus-project, and at least one within the food industry.